 The serial peripheral interface (SPI) module provides for full-duplex, synchronous, serial communication between the MCU and peripheral devices.
-These peripheral devices can include other microcontrollers, analog-to-digital converters, shift registers, sensors, memories, and so forth.
+These peripheral devices can include other microcontrollers, analog-to-digital converters, shift registers, sensors, memories, etc.

-The SPI runs at a baud rate up to that of the bus clock divided by two in master mode and bus clock divided by four in slave mode.
-The SPI operation can be interrupt driven or software can poll the status flags.
+The SPI runs at a baud rate up to the bus clock divided by two.
+Software can poll the status flags, or SPI operation can be interrupt driven.

-All devices in the MC9S08SH32 Series MCUs contain one SPI module, as shown in the following block diagram.
-Figure 15-1 shows the MC9S08SH32 Series block diagram with the SPI modules highlighted.
+Figure 15-1 shows the MC9S08SG8 block diagram with the SPI module highlighted.